CarPlay throws everything you could do with an iPhone while you drive right into your car’s infotainment screen or built-in display.

-1. Use a compatible iPhone
+1. Use a Compatible iPhone Instead (Best Solution)

 Apple practically designed CarPlay for iPhones.
-However, over the years, Apple has built many versions of the iPhone and not all work with CarPlay; it will only work on iPhone 5 upwards, running on iOS 7.1 and later.
+However, over the years, Apple has built many versions of the iPhone, and not all work with CarPlay; it will only work on iPhone 5 upwards, running on iOS 7.1 and later.

 iPad allows you to do almost everything you normally could do with carplay.
 This includes streaming music, using GPS, receiving calls and messages, etc. But you would need to buy a car mount and other accessories to install an iPad as the head unit.